 Anti-Jam type of trigger Type of control Motor condition at end of Anti-Jam sequence if run order is present [Anti-Jam Auto Trig] set to [Current Overload].
 The soft starter will stay in running state if start order still present and the motor will start according to application start conditions.
-[2/3-Wire Control] set to [Hardwired ctrl mode] Anti-Jam sequence ends and motor starts. set to a digital input.
-Col [2/3-Wire Control] set to [2-Wire Control] [2-Wire Control] is set to [Level] Anti-Jam sequence ends and motor starts.
-[2-Wire Control] is set to [Transition] Anti-Jam sequence ends, motor doesn't start.
+[2/3-Wire Cor [Hardwired co Anti-Jam sequence ends and motor starts.
+[Ext Anti-Jam Trigger] set to a digital input [2-Wire Control] is set to [Level] Anti-Jam sequence ends and motor starts.
+[Ext Anti-Jam Trigger] set to a virtual input in [I/O profile]. to a virtual input in Control Control Set to Anti-Jam sequence ends, motor doesn't start.
 To start the motor, reset the command on [Ext Anti-Jam Trigger] and a new RUN order is required after end of Anti-Jam sequence.
-[2/3-Wire Control] set to [3- Wire Control] Anti-Jam sequence ends, motor doesn't start.
+[2/3-Wire Cor Wire Control] ntrol] set to [3- Anti-Jam sequence ends, motor doesn't start.
 To start the motor, reset the command on [Ext Anti-Jam Trigger] and a new RUN order is required after end of Anti-Jam sequence.
-[Ext Anti-Jam Trigger] set to a virtual input in [Standard Profile].
-Anti-Jam sequence ends and motor starts according to CMD value.
+[Ext Anti-Jam Trigger] set to a virtual input in [Standard Profile]. - Anti-Jam sequence ends and motor starts according to CMD value.